How to Install Istio

 Before you can start the installation of Istio, you need to set up a Kubernetes cluster with a version of K8s that is compatible with Istio.
-Istio 1.4 works with Kubernetes versions 1.13 – 1.15.
-Liquid Web offers several types of multi-node clusters that can be adjusted for your needs.
+Istio 1.4 works with Kubernetes versions 1.13 - 1.15.
+Liquid Web offers several types of multi-node server clusters that can be adjusted to fit your needs.

-If you are unsure precisely what Kubernetes is, you can read more about it in this article.
+If you are unsure precisely what Kubernetes is, you can read more about it in that link.
 A containerization system is a fast, secure, and lightweight platform for running microservices.
 More benefits of containerization can be found in this article.

 Download Istio & Prepare the Installation